eclipse-fog05/fog05/BUILD.md

 - yaks-common (https://github.com/atolab/zenoh)
 - yaks-ocaml (https://github.com/atolab/yaks-ocaml)

-To install all of these you need to execute the [build.sh](build.sh) script:
+To install all of these you have to execute the [build.sh](build.sh) script:

 ```
 $ ./build.sh